Therapy for OCD and intrusive thoughts, focusing on how doubt develops and why it feels so convincing.

 Yes, I-CBT is available online and research supports its effectiveness delivered in this format.
 Because I-CBT is a talking and reasoning-based therapy rather than one that requires physical tasks or in-person exercises, it adapts well to online sessions.
 We offer online I-CBT therapy to clients across the UK, delivered by a qualified and accredited therapist based in Leicester and Leicestershire with specialist experience in OCD and intrusive thoughts.
 I-CBT remains a relatively specialist area, and finding a therapist trained in it specifically matters more than location.

 You can book a free 15-minute consultation to get started.
 This is a straightforward conversation where you can describe what you are experiencing, ask any questions about I-CBT, and find out whether this approach is suited to your situation.
 There is no obligation.
 It is simply a chance to get clear on whether I-CBT is the right direction before committing to anything.
+We offer I-CBT therapy in Leicester, across Leicestershire, and online across the UK.

 Dr. Frederick Aardema